mbzshajib/mbzshajib/short-version-profile.md

   to meet the SLA.
 - Worked as tech lead of agile team for several projects in planning, developing, and delivering the project requirements.
-- Worked as consultant to other project teams to help design new features.
+- Worked as consultant to other project teams to guide designing new features.

 ---

 ### **Education**

-**_Master of Science_ in Computer Science and Engineering (2014)**
+**_Master of Science_ in Computer Science and Engineering**
-_University of Dhaka, Bangladesh
+_University of Dhaka, Bangladesh (2013-2015)

 **_Bachelor of Science_ in Computer Science and Engineering, Bangladesh (2012)**
-_University of Dhaka, Bangladesh
+_University of Dhaka, Bangladesh (2009-2013)

 ---